pratikabhang/DOCVIEW--AI-Document-Analyzer/backend/README.md

 ## Swagger

-The backend of DocuThinker comes with self-documenting APIs using **Swagger**.
+The backend of DocView comes with self-documenting APIs using **Swagger**.

 - You can interact with the APIs at `http://localhost:3000/api-docs`.
 - This Swagger documentation is automatically generated from the JSDoc comments in `index.js` and `controllers.js`.